BRTC Sports Club: History

+Early years

 Established as EPRTC Sports Club in Dhaka in 1966 by the East Pakistan Road Transport Corporation (now Bangladesh Road Transport Corporation), the club was renamed to BRTC Sports Club following the Independence of Bangladesh.
 The club entered domestic football through the Fourth Division and earned promotion as champions in 1967.
 The club were eventually crowned champions of the Third Division in 1969, resulting in their promotion to the Second Division.
 On 16 October 1973, the BRTC defeated Arambagh KS 3–2 on penalties in the Second Division title decider to secure their promotion to the First Division.

+Yo-yo years

 In 1974, the club completed its first season in the 16 team top-tier in 14th position, six points clear of relegation.
 Nevertheless, in 1975, BRTC finished bottom of the league table, with 19 points from 30 games, resulting in their relegation.
 In 1982, the team led by star-striker, Monir Hossain Manu, won the Second Division title decider 2–0 against Muktijoddha Sangsad KC at the Dhaka Stadium, completing their return to the First Division after eight years.
 Following the game, the BRTC clubhouse was vandalised by the Muktijoddha fans, who also injured a few of the club's players.

 Nevertheless, the club's second stint in the top-tier was much more successful, as they reached the Super League round in 1984, under coach Mari Chowdhury, and again in 1988-89 under coach Ashraf Chowdhury.
 The club also finished in the top-half of the table regularly, for the half a decade.
 In 1985 and 1987, the club reached the semi-finals of the Federation Cup, before eventually being defeated by Dhaka Abahani and Mohammedan, respectively.

 In the 1992 First Division, the club finished 15th in what was the league's final season as top-tier, due to the introduction of the Premier Division league in 1993.
 BRTC along with the bottom ten club's from the 1992 top-tier remained in the second-tier First Division following its resumption, ending their decade-long status as a top-tier club.
+Eventually, they finished second from bottom in the First Division that season and were relegated to the Second Division.
+The club returned to the First Division in 1996 after securing promotion as runners-up from the 1995 Second Division, which concluded in 1996.

+Hiatus

-In 2005, the club were relegated from the First Division, finishing in 8th place with 10 points from 14 games.
+In 2005, the club were again relegated from the First Division, finishing in 8th place with 10 points from 14 games.
 The club also opted out of the Second Division, which was held in 2008 after a two year absence, resulting in automatic relegation to the Third Division.
 The club began participating in the Third Division from 2011 and were eventually relegated in 2015.
 Their third relegation in a span of a decade meant that the club would now have to participate in the amateur Pioneer League.
 However, due to financial constraints faced by the Road Transport Corporation, the club eventually went on decade-long hiatus.